-- Numbers count funded (PP).
-Delivered by accredited numbers count teachers, specifically employed to raise standards for low achievers in mathematics in KS1.
+- Reading recovery funded (PP).
+Delivered by accredited Reading Recovery teachers, specifically employed to raise standards for low achievers in reading in KS1.
 All children in receipt of this intervention are tracked to achieve based on end of year expectations or higher based on low starting points.
 As these pupils progress into KS2 exit tests are carried out to track further progress. - Mathematics Mastery is a proven program for raising standards in Years 1 6.
 This has been introduced to raise standards across the academy and lead staff have been trained, reviewed and observed in line with the external validation of the program. - Mathletics is an online tool based on individual tutorials to raise standards in mathematics by identifying gaps in learning.
-Once the gaps have been identified online sessions are delivered to ensure that these areas are developed. - Reading Recovery.
-Delivered by accredited Reading Recovery Teachers, specifically employed to raise standards for low achievers in reading in KS1.
-All children in receipt of this intervention are tracked to achieve based on end of year expectations or higher based on low starting points.
-As these pupils progress into KS2 exit tests are carried out to track further progress. - Speech and Language sessions, which are delivered by an external speech therapist, have been purchased to ensure that all identified children receive support in order to raise their communication levels and therefore impact on their attainment.
+Once the gaps have been identified online sessions are delivered to ensure that these areas are developed. - Charville is now a gold kite school for sport and this has been achieved by developing our commitment to fitness and this will be reviewed in 2022.
+This is led by a specialist sports coach. - Charville is now an Art Mark school and champions the arts through performance, dance, drama and music. - Speech and Language sessions, which are delivered by an external speech therapist, have been purchased to ensure that all identified children receive support in order to raise their communication levels and therefore impact on their attainment. - · We achieved the Enhanced Values Accreditation based on our approach and ethos.

 - SEND Governors have agreed to open a centre focused on developing the readiness to learn of identified pupils.
 This unit is led by a teacher who specialises in children with identified needs such as autism.
-Pupils visit 5 times per week for 3-hour sessions and carry out a range of academic and social tasks in addition to their regular curriculum. - Assistant Headteachers deployed to teach target groups. - Continuous Professional Development to facilitate up-to-date best practices and teaching.
+Pupils visit 5 times per week for 3-hour sessions and carry out a range of academic and social tasks in addition to their regular curriculum. - Assistant Headteachers deployed to teach target groups and two are on track to complete their SENCO accreditation in December 2019. - Continuous Professional Development to facilitate up-to-date best practices and teaching.
 This is led by a Training and Development Co-ordinator who plans whole school and bespoke CPD based on performance management. - All pupil data is tracked at least 3 times per year, in line with the assessment cycle.
 Pupils in receipt of interventions, disadvantaged, SEND and persistent absent pupils are tracked separately and those with identified individual needs are also tracked separately.
-All information is transparent and is disseminated to all stakeholders involved in learning and teaching, including the Governing Body. - In order to ensure that pupils are secondary ready and achieve in line with National or above at the end of Key Stage 2, funding is used to support progress in the form of additional lessons, target small group teaching and purchase of high quality resources to support those who are under achieving.
+All information is transparent and is disseminated to all stakeholders involved in learning and teaching, including the Governing Board. - In order to ensure that pupils are secondary ready and achieve in line with National or above at the end of Key Stage 2, funding is used to support progress in the form of additional lessons, target small group teaching and purchase of high-quality resources to support those who are under achieving.